Istiqlal Party: Post-independence tensions 1956–1959

-By spring of 1958, Mohammed V had given into most of the demands of the Istiqlal and appointed Ahmed Balafrej prime minister and foreign minister and Abderrahim Bouabid minister of finances and economy whilst keeping palace men in other key posts but in the summer of that same year, the left wing broke with the conservative leadership with the left wing denouncing the Balafrej government and calling a wave of strikes.
+In the summer of 1958, the left wing broke with the conservative leadership.
+The left wing denounced the Balafrej government and called a wave of strikes.
 Bouabid later resigned after the Rif Revolt.
 At first, Muhammad V went to Allal al-Fassi to work out a truce among the Istiqlal's factions.
 When al-Fassi failed, Mohammed V lent his support to the left wing by appointing Moroccan Workers' Union leader Abdallah Ibrahim as prime minister.
 The king did this to encourage the split within the party.
 This plan was successful as it led to al-Fassi retiring from the party and the radical Ben Barka being excluded from the government.
 This eventually led to the formation of a new party led by Ben Barka called the National Union of Popular Forces (UNFP).

+The split ended the chance for the Istiqlal to establish a one party system and according to the scholar Sofia Fenner, by the early 1960s it was "no longer the party' in Moroccan politics".
+However, it did remain the strongest party retaining most of its membership and popular support but was further weakened by the king's control over state agencies.